 The recession has made everyone “cut back” on upkeep that historically was part of standard operating procedure.
 Scheduled maintenance becomes deferred maintenance after a certain period of time.
 Routine maintenance such as changing air filters and regular pest control become “optional” to some owners when cash flow gets tight.

 As a buyer of investment property, while there may be more assets to choose from, consider that sellers are not predisposed to share maintenance schedules.
 While this is not fraudulent consider a lack of records to be, at the very least, suspect.

 A perfect example of a functionally failing development is the Watergate in Washington DC.
 It’s been for sale for years- at least most of it has been for sale.
-Not only is there multiple small owners, but a hotel, commercial office and retail space, varying lease holds and a helipad.
+Not only are there multiple small owners, but a hotel, commercial office, and retail space, varying leaseholds, and a helipad.
 Where do you start?
-It’s got location.
+It’s got a location.
 It’s got name recognition.
 It’s got big problems.
 Assuming

 In today’s marketplace there are seldom multiple offers, therefore, as a serious buyer, now is an opportune time to negotiate for “days”.
 The first “days” to negotiate for is an extended time to perform due diligence.
 With this extended time, you can accomplish a thorough review without having earnest money at risk.